A Guide to Hyatt Explorist Status: Is It Worth It? A Guide to Hyatt Explorist Status: Is It Worth It?

 Additionally, compared to brands such as Hilton, Marriott, or IHG, Hyatt doesn't have as extensive a portfolio as its competitors.
 If you can't reasonably stay at Hyatt properties for most of your work or leisure travels, the value proposition of having World of Hyatt Explorist status diminishes.
 It's worth looking at Hyatt's map of locations and offerings before you go all-in on earning status and comparing your findings to other programs to make the choice best for you.

-World of Hyatt Explorist tier status might be a great investment — or unnecessary.
+World of Hyatt Explorist tier status might be a great investment for the benefits — or unnecessary.
 It truly depends on what perks you value and if Hyatt Explorist status offers the best path to them.

 Hyatt Explorist Status FAQ